Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Charge and energy magnetization from the Einstein relation

-In a metallic sample, the result would be similar to Eq. \eqref{Eq:circulating-energy-current-increase} for the filled bands, but if the conduction band (which is partially filled) is of topological nature, it would also partially contribute.
+In a metallic sample, the result would be similar to Eq.\ \eqref{Eq:circulating-energy-current-increase} for the filled bands, but the Fermi surface would contribute through the delta function term, and if the partially filled conduction band is of topological nature, it would also partially contribute.

 It has been shown \cite{OrbitalMagnetizationReviewPhysRevLett.99.197202, Resta_2010} that the derivative of the charge magnetization with respect to the chemical potential has a term, $\frac{e}{\hbar}\sum_n \int \frac{d\vec{k}}{(2\pi)^d} f_{n\vec{k}} \vec{\Omega}_n(\vec{k})$.
-The sign difference with Eq. \eqref{Eq:Energy-magnetization-condition-simplified-multibands} is because, when an electron moves, the local energy current density and the electric current density would be in opposite directions, as the electron bears a negative charge.
+The sign difference with Eq.\ \eqref{Eq:Energy-magnetization-condition-simplified-multibands} is because, when an electron moves, the local energy current density and the electric current density would be in opposite directions, as the electron bears a negative charge.